hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 When utilizing custom tags with the module, it is essential to be aware of the potential limitations that may impact the removal of tags.
 Some tags may not be removed when attempting to remove them through the module, which can result in unexpected behaviour or errors in your pipeline.
 To avoid these issues, it is recommended to thoroughly review and test the behaviour of custom tags before implementing them in any environment.
 If necessary, persistent tags can be manually removed through the Azure portal, CLI or API to ensure that they are properly removed from the resource.
 For more information on tag limitations, you can refer to the Microsoft documentation [here](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources?tabs=json#limitations)

-### Upgrading

-The module automatically manages the upgrading of the control plane, nodes and core services either via an AKS automatic upgrade or when a new version of the module is applied.
-When AKS automatic upgrades are scheduled is controlled by the `maintenance` module variable which separates the control plane and node upgrade schedules; see the [docs](#appendix-f) for the defaults and what can be configured.

-#### Control Plane Upgrades

-> **Note**
-> Control plane patch upgrades will be managed by an AKS automatic upgrade once we're confident that the Azure APIs to support this have been rolled out globally.

-Control plane patch level upgrades are either applied by a new module version (the current default) or managed by an AKS automatic upgrade channel (if the [Cluster Patch Upgrade](#cluster-patch-upgrade) experiment is enabled).
-There are additional control plane level upgrades, such as for AKS provided services, which are also managed by the AKS automatic upgrade channel.

-AKS provides weekly updates for AKS so your maintenance window configuration should take this into account.

-_Kubernetes_ minor version upgrades are controlled directly by the module and supported as long as the upgrade is only to the next minor version and the cluster has had a supported module version run against it.
-Although it is possible to upgrade the module version and the _Kubernetes_ version as a single operation it is advised to upgrade the module first and then upgrade the minor version second.

-#### Node Upgrades

-Node upgrades are either managed as an AKS automatic upgrade or manually by the cluster-operator (if the [Cluster Patch Upgrade](#cluster-patch-upgrade) experiment is enabled with the additional manual node upgrade flag).
-If nodes are being manually upgraded they still need to keep to the minimum requirement of monthly upgrades with this being recommended to be more frequently where possible.

-AKS regularly provides new images with the latest updates, Linux node images are updated weekly and Windows node images updated monthly ([docs](https://docs.microsoft.com/en-us/azure/aks/node-image-upgrade)), so your maintenance window configuration should take this into account.

-#### Core Service upgrades

-Core services are upgraded by running a new version of this module, this should happen at least monthly with the recommendation that this should be fortnightly wherever possible.

 ### Connecting to the Cluster

 AKS clusters created by this module use [Azure AD authentication](https://docs.microsoft.com/en-us/azure/aks/managed-aad) and don't create local accounts.